SCIENTIFIC STUDIES ON MIGRAINE, LIGHT, AND GLASSES FOR MIGRAINES

-Specially-tinted rose lenses help reduce the frequency, duration and intensity of migraine events in children, according to a study from the U.K. The study evaluated the effects of both rose-tinted and blue-tinted lenses over a four-month period in a group of 20 children who had been clinically diagnosed with migraines.
-After just one month of wear, children in the study reported a reduction in headache frequency with both types of lenses; however, only those who wore rose-tinted lenses continued to experience this benefit for the entire four-month study period.
-At the end of four months, the frequency of migraines in children with rose-tinted lenses had dropped from 6.2 per month to 1.6 per month.
+A study out of the U.K. indicates that special rose-tinted lenses help reduce the frequency, duration and intensity of migraines in children.
+In this study, both rose-tinted and blue-tinted lenses were evaluated over a four-month period in a group of 20 children clinically diagnosed with migraines.
+After just one month of wear, these children reported a reduced headache frequency with both types of lenses.
+However, kids who wore the rose-tinted lenses continued to experience reduced migraines for the entire four-month study, whereas the blue-tinted lens wearers did not.
+At the end of four months, the migraine frequency in children wearing rose-tinted lenses had dropped from 6.2 per month to 1.6 per month.

 Source: Good PA, Taylor RH, Mortimer MJ.
 The use of tinted glasses in childhood migraine.
 Headache.
 1991.
 31:533–6. http://www.ncbi.nlm.nih.gov/pubmed/1960058

 But are Rose-Tinted Lenses Your Best Option?

 As you can see from the above studies, tinted lenses have been proven helpful in filtering offending light and reducing light-triggered migraines.
 Rose-tinted lenses are more effective than blue-tinted, but the research goes even further.